-With the technological resources of IBM, in concert with the expertise of local technocrats, all seemed to have been set for the programme.
+In 2014, IBM, a multinational concern, planned a confab in conjunction with the Ngozi Okonjo-Iweala-led Ministry of Finance to engage Nigerian Youths on Budget 2014.
+The interactive session was scheduled for 4 – 6 March 2014.
+With the technological resources of IBM, in concert with the expertise of local technocrats, all seemed indeed to be set for the programme.
 But, alas, very few of the people whom the programme was meant for – Nigerian youths – were in the know about it.
 And without them participating, there would be no session.
 To make matters worse, 7 days to the programme, barely 50 persons had registered.

-We approached the campaign from three focal strategies: firstly, we viraled the Jam 2014 message online targeting virtual media, forums and blogs.
-At the end of our deployment, the news was published on more than 20 news sites and online forums to thousands of reading audience.
+The TRW Consult team approached the campaign from three focal strategies: firstly, they made the Jam 2014 message go viral online, targeting virtual media, forums and blogs.
+At the end of their deployment, the news was published on more than 20 news sites and online forums to thousands of reading audiences.

-Secondly, we also advertised the Jam on Facebook, targeting the specified demographics.
-At the end of the short campaign, the Facebook adverts had reached 533,909 Nigerian youths; thus generating a total of 789,129 Impressions, 34,247 Clicks, and 8,490 Actions from 7,342 persons.
+Secondly, they advertised the Jam on Facebook, targeting the specified demographics.
+At the end of the short campaign, the Facebook adverts had reached 533,909 Nigerian youths, thus generating a total of 789,129 Impressions, 34,247 Clicks and 8,490 Actions from 7,342 persons.

-The third strategy we used to spread the Budget 2014 Jam message relied heavily on Twitter.
-We created a Twitter account for the event with the ID @Budget2014Jam, which was manned by a two-man team running two shifts across the days.
-In addition, we engaged 45 Twitter Influencers (Influencers are individuals with more than 10,000 followers) to tweet and retweet about the event using the hashtag #Budget2014Jam.
+The third strategy TRW Consult used to spread the Budget 2014 Jam message relied heavily on Twitter.
+They created a Twitter account for the event with the ID @Budget2014Jam, which was manned by a two-man team running two shifts across the days.
+In addition, they engaged 45 Twitter Influencers (Influencers are individuals with more than 10,000 followers) to tweet and retweet about the event using the hashtag #Budget2014Jam.

-At the end of the campaign, we had generated more than 2,500 tweets from the handle and Influencers, reaching 858,119 Twitter accounts and recording a gaping 8,686,476 impressions!
+By the end of the campaign, they had generated more than 2,500 tweets from the handle and Influencers, reaching 858,119 Twitter accounts and recording a gaping 8,686,476 impressions!